 Presentation of Rare Books; 1pm

-Enjoy a presentation on rare books and manuscripts that exemplify techniques used in the two workshops by the Department of Special Collections at the Libraries of Washington University in St. Louis.
+Enjoy a presentation on rare artist books and manuscripts that exemplify techniques used in the two workshops by the East Asian Library and Department of Special Collections at the Libraries of Washington University in St. Louis.
+Visitors will be able to view and engage with selected works, offering additional insight into bookmaking and binding processes.
+This display will be on view for the entire day.

 Afternoon Workshop with Eileen Wallace; 2–5pm

 This workshop explores traditional Japanese bookbinding techniques using the Noble, Tortoise Hair, and Hemp Leaf stitches.
-Participants will leave with a set of three books.
+Participants will leave knowing how to make books with each stitch.